Gaussian variational approximation for high-dimensional state space models: Application 1: Spatio-temporal model

-Before evaluating VB against MCMC, we need to determine a reasonable burn-in and number of iterations for the Gibbs sampler in \citet{wikle+h06}.
-It is clear that it is not feasible to monitor convergence for every single parameter in such a large scale model as \eqref{eq:PosteriorDistribution}, and therefore we focus on $\psi$, $u_{18}$ and $v_{19}$, which are among the variables considered in the analysis in Section \ref{subsec:Results}.
+Before comparing VB to MCMC, it is necessary to determine a reasonable burn-in period and number of iterations for inference for the Gibbs sampler in \citeauthor{wikle+h06}.
+It is clear that it is infeasible to monitor convergence for every single parameter in such a large scale model as \eqref{eq:PosteriorDistribution}, and therefore we focus on $\psi$, $u_{18}$ and $v_{19}$, which are among the variables considered in the analysis in Section~\ref{subsec:Results}.